JorgeCarmo/poeLauncher/README.md

 > Example of adding a github tool:

-> [PoeTradeMacro]
+	    [PoeTradeMacro]
         active = false  <------------ start the tool/not
-version = "v2.8.0" <------------ latest github version (only used if selfupdates is set to false) type = github <-------------- download location (currently only github implemented) link = PoE-TradeMacro/POE-TradeMacro/releases/latest <-------------- link to download runfilename = Run_TradeMacro.ahk <--------------- executable file selfupdates = true <---------------- if set to true the launcher does not update this tool toolDescription = Trade Macro <---------------- small description of the tool
+        version = "v2.8.0" <------------ latest github version (only used if selfupdates is set to false) type = github <-------------- download location (currently only github implemented) link = PoE-TradeMacro/POE-TradeMacro/releases/latest <-------------- link to download runfilename = Run_TradeMacro.ahk <--------------- executable file
+        selfupdates = true <---------------- if set to true the launcher does not update this tool toolDescription = Trade Macro <---------------- small description of the tool

+ - active - indicates if the tool should be started
+ - version - latest github version (only used if selfupdates is set to false)
+ - type - tool location/type (currently only github implemented)
+ - link - link to download
+ - runfilename - executable file to be run
+ - selfupdates - if set to true the launcher does not update this tool
+ - toolDescription - small description of the tool

 ## Installation

-> 1. Got to the releases page and download the latest release
+ 1. Got to the releases page and download the latest release

->
-> 2. Copy/create .ini file of the tools to the ini folder
+ 2. Copy/create .ini file of the tools to the ini folder

-> 3. Execute
+ 4. Execute poeLauncher.exe